-BCA 2016 Part D2.17 has requirements for all fire-isolated egress stairs from areas required to be accessible (not communication stairs) to include at least one continuous handrail designed to be compliant with AS1428.1 Clause 12.
+BCA 2019 Part D2.17 has requirements for all fire-isolated egress stairs from areas required to be accessible (not communication stairs) to include at least one continuous handrail designed to be compliant with AS1428.1 Clause 12.
 Provision of an off-set tread at the base of stair flights or an extended mid-landing that will allow a 300mm extension clear of egress route is considered appropriate for achieving a consistent height handrail (without vertical or raked sections).
-Such an off-set tread configuration has not necessarily been shown at the assumed fire-isolated stairs but is considered achievable, subject to further detail design.

-Where fire-isolated egress stairs will also be used for communication stair purposes between levels, they must be designed to meet AS1428.1:2009.
+Where fire-isolated egress stairs will also be used for communication stair purposes between levels, they should be designed to meet AS1428.1:2009.
 Confirmation is required on the likely use of certain stairs for this purpose.